tcbutler320/tbutler.org/_posts/2021-05-13-PHP-TimeClock-0-Day-Disclosure.md

 #####  **1: Automated Scanning**

 One of the most powerful automated tools in the BurpSuite arsenal is `active scan`.
-The scanner can be configured to crawl web applications to brute force directories, as well as full audit functions to search for commmong vulnerabilities.
+The scanner can be configured to crawl web applications to brute force directories, as well as full audit functions to search for common vulnerabilities.
 Using the `active scan` feature in BurpSuite Professional, I started a comprehensive scan of the localhost application.
 This is one of the benefits for taking the time to stand up my own docker container, I can be as loud as I want during testing.

 Shown in the video below, active scan can be started by;
 1. Right click a target